RakshitChaurasia00007/RakshitChaurasia-langsmith-MAT496/README.md

 => How to use the traceable decorator from LangSmith SDK to log function calls, capture inputs, outputs, and errors automatically.

 => How the decorator creates a trace run tree supporting asynchronous background logging without blocking main execution.

+Added and used a dummy vector database retriever for tracing demos What was learned in this process ?

+=> How to simulate a vector DB retriever for Retrieval-Augmented Generation (RAG) pipelines using a simple dummy class for testing.

+=> How such a retriever integrates within tracing to demonstrate end-to-end observability of data retrieval steps.

+ Incorporated metadata annotations and runtime metadata support

+What was learned in this process ?

+=> How to add static metadata in traced functions for richer context and enhanced filtering/grouping in the LangSmith dashboard.

+=> How to dynamically inject metadata at runtime within tracing to track additional execution details not known at design time.